Mobile web: Growth

 Many users in Europe and the United States are already users of the fixed internet when they first try the same experience on a mobile phone.
 Meanwhile, in other parts of the world, such as India, their first usage of the internet is on a mobile phone.
 Growth is fastest in parts of the world where the personal computer (PC) is not the first user experience of the internet.
 India, South Africa, Indonesia, and Saudi Arabia are seeing the fastest growth in mobile internet usage.
 To a great extent, this is due to the rapid adoption of mobile phones themselves.
-For example, the Morgan Stanley report states that the highest mobile phone adoption growth in 2006 was in Pakistan and India.
+For example, Morgan Stanley reports that the highest mobile phone adoption growth in 2006 was in Pakistan and India.
+Mobile internet has also been adopted in West Africa, and China had 155 million mobile internet users as of June 2009.

-The widespread deployment of Web-enabled mobile devices (such as phones) make them a target of choice for content creators.
-Understanding their strengths and their limitations, and using technologies that fit these conditions are key to create success mobile-friendly Web content.

-Mobile internet has also been adopted in West Africa

-China has 155 million mobile internet users as of June 2009.

 Top-level domain

 The .mobi sponsored top-level domain was launched specifically for the mobile Internet by a consortium of companies including Google, Microsoft, Nokia, Samsung, and Vodafone.
 By forcing sites to comply with mobile web standards, .mobi tries to ensure visitors a consistent and optimized experience on their mobile device.
-However, this domain has been criticized by several big names, including Tim Berners-Lee of the W3C, who claims that it breaks the device independence of the web:
+However, this domain has been criticized by several big names, including Tim Berners-Lee of the W3C, who said that providing different content to different devices "breaks the Web in a fundamental way".

-It is fundamentally useful to be able to quote the URI for some information and then look up that URI in an entirely different context.
-For example, I may want to look up a restaurant on my laptop, bookmark it, and then, when I only have my phone, check the bookmark to have a look at the evening menu.
-Or, my travel agent may send me a pointer to my itinerary for a business trip.
-I may view the itinerary from my office on a large screen and want to see the map, or I may view it at the airport from my phone when all I want is the gate number.

-Dividing the Web into information destined for different devices, or different classes of user, or different classes of information, fundamentally breaks the Web.

-I urge ICANN not to create the ".mobi" top-level domain.